RHFieldProductManagement/baremetal-ipi-lab/03-configure-local-registry-cache.md

 f069949f68fa147206d154417a22c20c49983f0c5b79e9c06d56750e9d3f470d
 ~~~

+Because we ran the create command and then a run command after there is no need to actually use podman to start the httpd pod.
+We can see that if we look at the current running pods on the provisioning node:

 ~~~bash
 [cloud-user@provision scripts]$ sudo podman ps CONTAINER ID  IMAGE                            COMMAND               CREATED         STATUS             PORTS  NAMES f069949f68fa  quay.io/metal3-io/ironic:master                        8 seconds ago   Up 7 seconds ago          httpd be06131e5dc4  docker.io/library/registry:2     /etc/docker/regis...
 22 minutes ago  Up 20 minutes ago         poc-registry
 ~~~

+Further we can test that our httpd cache is operational by using the curl command.
+If you get a 301 code that is normal since we have yet to actually place any images in the cache.

 ~~~bash
 [cloud-user@provision scripts]$ curl http://provision.$GUID.students.osp.opentlc.com/images